amandaguglieri/hackinglife/docs/bash.md

 # Place 34'' to the right of DP-2 (27'')
 xrandr --output HDMI-1 --right-of DP-2

+# If the monitor HDMI-1  is still in blank we need to enable it with a mode
+xrandr --output HDMI-1 --auto --right-of DP-2

 # Rotate 27''
 xrandr --output DP-2  --rotate left